memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

     *default*        0x0000000000000000 0xffffffffffffffff
 ```

-Following that table is the `Linker script and memory map` which directly indicates the `text` area size and its content.
+Following that table is the `Linker script and memory map` which directly indicates the `text` area size and its content (`text` is our compiled code, as opposed to `data` which is program data).
 As always, the interrupt vectors (here under section `.isr_vector`) are present at the beginning of the executable, defined in `gcc_startup_nrf52840.S`:

 ```
     Linker script and memory map